Kathrin-ddggxh/CI-PP3_hangman/README.md

 - learn the word to be guessed after losing the game
 - see the full word displayed after completing the game successfully
 - know when the game is over (won or lost)
+- be able to restart the game or not when after it's finished

 **As a site administrator I want to**